 The target reservoirs are in the Liassic and Triassic formations within the Streppenosa / Ragusa basin and are located in approximately 120m of water.
 The basin has a prolific hydrocarbon system, proven in many nearby fields with high quality source rocks and proven, effective seals.
 Internal estimates consider the mean unrisked prospective resource in Vesta to be 430 mmboe.

-The C.R146 permit is currently in suspension as the Company has applied for an environmental risk assessment to drill a well on the Vesta prospect, which is being considered by the Italian Ministry of Environment.
+The Environmental Impact Assessment approval and drilling permit have been received for the Vesta oil prospect.
 The permit was applied for by the Company as it is believed that the Vesta prospect extends into C.R149.
-The permit was awarded in July 2014 with a first exploration period of six years.
+An exploration permit was previously awarded in July 2014 with a first exploration period of six years.
 The Company is looking for partners to help progress the work programme offshore Sicily.